mattermost/docs/source/guides/community.rst

 **Effective**

 - Start with what’s important, and leave less important details to the end, or omit them
-- Focus on achieving understanding in the reader, over total correctness or completeness.
+- Focus on achieving understanding in the reader, over total correctness or completeness

 **Ready-to-translate**